wp-plugins/tour-operator-plugin/readme.txt

 The TourCMS booking engine is configurable in 14+ languages (let us know if you need one we don't currently support) and integrates with various payment gateway solutions from around the world.

+**This plugin requires a paid [TourCMS](http://www.tourcms.com "TourCMS") account, free trial accounts are available**

+If you have any feedback or queries we'd love to hear from you so please drop by the [TourCMS forums](http://community.tourcms.com "TourCMS forums") or [Send us a message](http://www.tourcms.com/company/contact.php "Send us a message").

 == Installation ==

 Full installation instructions are available on our website: